Scott Musa is in his 27th year at Shenandoah and his 25th as the Hornets primary media contact.

 On campus, Musa serves on the Student Retention and Programs Council and the Communications/Marketing Steering Committee.

-Musa has been honored by the university twice for staff excellence.
-In 1999, he won the Wilkins Award and in 2002 he was one of three staff members to be recognized with a special award by the chairman of the Board of Trustees.
+Musa has been honored by the university three times for staff excellence.
+In 1999, he won the Wilkins Award while in 2002 he was one of three staff members to be recognized with a special award by the chairman of the Board of Trustees.
+In 2018, he was one of the first two recipients of the Wilkins Award 2.0.
+This award recognizes staff members that have previously earned the Wilkins Award.

 In November, 2014, Musa was selected as an honorary member of the Omicron Delta Kappa national leadership honor society.